 - salt to taste

 - Place all the marinade ingredients in a jar and give it a shake.
 Set aside.

 - Turn on the oven grill to 190 C / 170 F.

 - Peel the eggplants.
 Cut into bite size cubes ( 1.5 cm/0.5 inch in thickness), salt lightly and let stand for about 10 minutes.
 After 10 minutes, pat down the eggplant cubes with paper towels to remove the liquid that has been drawn out.
 Oil a baking tray, place the cubes on the tray and drizzle with a little olive oil.
 Toss them gently to ensure that most sides are coated.
 Grill for 15 minutes on the top rack or until you see the edges begin to turn brown.
 (Note 2)

 - Remove the eggplant cubes from the oven and transfer carefully onto a medium plate or bowl.
 While still hot, pour the marinade over the eggplant.
-Refrigerate for 30 minutes.
-(Note 3)
+Refrigerate for up to 2 hours (Note 3).